What Does Facing Mean in Retail?

 Tip: The same can be said for clothing hanging on a rack.
 If a bar is not full, evenly distribute hangers across it and concentrate a few more toward the front.
 It gives the illusion that the rack is fuller than it is in reality.

 Every store should be as tidy as possible at all times.
 That means that employees and managers should pick up, relocate or straighten merchandise whenever they have a moment to spare.
 The adage "if you have time to lean, you have time to clean," can apply to straightening product.

 - Floor employees of department stores are asked to make facing a regular part of their shift.
 Merchandising is their primary task after customer service.

 - Many stores will have cashiers help straighten merchandise during slow times.

 - Most stores will ask their closing crew to begin 'recovery' a little before closing time and stay until the store is ready for the next day's business.

 - After really busy days, employees who open the next day may be asked to finish zoning.

 Straightening is no more complicated than putting everything back in its proper place.
-Some days, like those crazy holiday sales will require a lot more work and you may need to schedule extra staff just to straighten merchandise throughout the day.
+Some days, like those crazy holiday sales, will require a lot more work and you may need to schedule extra staff just to straighten merchandise throughout the day.

 When doing the daily recovery, many managers find that teams work best.
-If one department was annihilated by customers, everyone may gang up on that section to whip it back into shape rather than leave one person to feel overwhelmed.
+If one department was annihilated by customers, everyone might gang up on that section to whip it back into shape rather than leave one person to feel overwhelmed.